 - The window will appear on the screen with the "Ready to connect" set to "Gatorlink VPN".
 Click the "Connect" button.

 - A username and password fields will appear.
-Use your gatorlink account in the form of "email@example.com" and your gatorlink password.
+Use your gatorlink account in the form of "firstname.lastname@example.org" and your gatorlink password.
 This will give you a Gatorlink full tunnel.
-For other tunnel types, please see the Tunnel Types section of this document.
+For other tunnel types such as a departmental or campus-only VPN tunnels, please see the Tunnel Types section of this document.
+After you authenticate, you will need to complete multi-factor authentication.

-Note: If you are enrolled in 2FA (Duo), you will receive a duo prompt on your default device to complete login.
-Information on how to use other Duo methods is on our FAQ page.
+Most users will receive a multi-factor authentication prompt on your default device to complete login.
+If you use multi-factor methods other than the Duo app on your phone, please see information on how to use other Duo methods by going to the FAQ page.

 - Once the connection is made, the window will minimize into the icon notification area.
 For Windows 7 and Vista this is typically hidden and can be displayed by clicking the up arrow in the icon notification area (bottom right of screen).